paddor/async/lib/async/task.md

 A sequence of instructions, defined by a block, which is executed sequentially and managed by the scheduler.
-A task can be in one of the following states: `initialized`, `running`, `completed`, `failed`, `cancelled` or `stopped`.
+A task can be in one of the following states: `initialized`, `running`, `completed`, `failed` or `stopped`.

 ```mermaid
 stateDiagram-v2